 I’ve seen a lot of beautiful places in my time – oceans, mountains, jungles, and also lakes.
 However, the Plitvice National Park is one of the most beautiful sceneries I’ve ever laid eyes on.

 Many people are visiting the Plitvice Lakes National Park on a day trip from the various beach destinations of Dalmatia.

 Of course, that’s an option.
 But to enjoy this natural wonderland to the fullest, I’d recommend staying for at least two days.

 Mind you, the longer hikes that take you farther away from the day-trippers are the nicest part of the visit.

-The Plitvice national park, that spreads over almost 300 square kilometers was founded in 1949.
+The Plitvice national park, which spreads over almost 300 square kilometers was founded in 1949.
 It is world-famous for its sixteen lakes that flow in cascades and small rivers one into another.

 The most mesmerizing part of this landscape are the colors of the basins.
-They change constantly depending on the number of minerals or organisms in the water and the angle of sunlight from different shades of almost florescent turquoise to deep blue of ink.
+They change constantly depending on the number of minerals or organisms in the water and the angle of sunlight from different shades of almost fluorescent turquoise to deep blue ink.

 I took the bus from Rijeka to the Plitvice* Lakes in the early morning.